rmw/talks/bios.md

 ## 500 words

 Rebecca Miller-Webster is a software engineer, educator, and engineering manager.
 She is the founder of [Write/Speak/Code](http://www.writespeakcode.com) and CTO at
 [Tandem](https://www.madeintandem.com/).
 Rebecca has been developing software professionally for over a dozen years, previously organized [GORUCO](http://goruco.com), and was the founding teacher at Dev Bootcamp NYC.
-Rebecca's hobbies include drinking Cherry Coke Zero, playing in an adult punk ensemble, cuddling pugs, & wearing all the colors.
+Rebecca's hobbies include drinking Cherry Coke Zero, playing guitar in a retired punks ensemble, cuddling pugs, & wearing all the colors.

 ## Links